30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 La Galena

 Poble Sec does not have an abundance of cute cafes, but luckily La Galena is here to change that.
-Specialty coffee, breakfast and brunch, a good lunch deal, a terrace outside on the plaza, and generally really good vibes.
-They also do cool pop-ups from time to time.
+Specialty coffee, breakfast and brunch, a terrace outside on the plaza, and generally really good vibes.
 Read my review here.

 La Galena, Plaça del Sortidor, 18, Barcelona (Poble Sec).